chrisstef/fichain/README.md

 .\env\Scripts\activate
 ```

 Our virtual environment called `env` is activated.
-Time to move on the backend.
+Moving to backend.

 **Backend**